avaneev/prvhash/README.md

 quality of random number generation.
 However, it is only evident (slightly) with 2-bit and 4-bit state variable sizes.
-To go to the maximal quality, `Seed`'s halves-swapping in `rs` should be changed to bit-reversal (but this is extremely inefficient, computationally).
+To go to the maximal quality, `Seed`'s halves-swapping in `rs` should be changed to bit-reversal (but this is extremely inefficient on x86, computationally).
 As a compromise, a `byteswap` instruction can be also used, which is still not optimal, but better than the halves-swapping.

 ## The Stalled State of the Hash Function ##